 POV's Chorus Development Program is intended to provide training, encouragement, and public performance opportunities to selected choristers.

-Pacific Opera Victoria's Raising Voices Programs and Workshops for Artists offer a range of workshops, master classes by visiting artists, and other programs designed for our chorus members, as well as for other students of voice and practising artists working in the fields of music, theatre, stage design and direction.
+Pacific Opera Victoria's Workshops for Artists offer a range of workshops, master classes by visiting artists, and other programs designed for our chorus members, as well as for other students of voice and practising artists working in the fields of music, theatre, stage design and direction.

 The choristers benefit from guidance, comprising private work sessions, a forum on career development, and public master classes with principal artists associated with each mainstage production.
 POV is committed to providing important support for the development of our chorus/comprimario singers and vocal students at the Victoria Conservatory and University of Victoria.
 The public master classes also allow members of the community to expand their knowledge of vocal arts.